Our family has been here before.

 As an adoptive family, we’ve had plenty of opportunities to practice flexibility — to practice reacting to the unexpected.
 We know well that our calendars, plans and timelines are irrelevant.
 So we’ve learned, through many years of failures and frustrations, to put ourselves on GOD’S time.

 But it doesn’t mean that it doesn’t take us 24 hours to reset our clocks.

-When Great Wall called Thursday night and our sweet friend there told us as compassionately as possible that “it is now confirmed that DJ will not be coming on this flight — please do not drive to Chicago in the morning,” I went into military spouse auto-pilot to handle the situation logistically and obtain all the intel I could.
+When Great Wall called Thursday night and our sweet friend there told us as compassionately as possible that “it is now confirmed that DJ will not be coming on this flight — please do not drive to Chicago in the morning,” I went into auto-pilot to handle the situation logistically and obtain all the intel I could.

 Not only was this precious boy missing the flight to the “international hosting camp” he had already been told he would be traveling to (he received our welcome letter with our family’s pictures earlier in the week); he was in the hospital.
 Alone.
 Without a loved one there to hold his hand.
 Without a mama there to hold his heart.
 Without anyone there to speak hope or life or love into a little heart so in need of encouragement in the face of such disappointment.

 It is unfair and unreal that this sweet boy should have to go through this alone.